-The Kirtland’s Warbler isn’t Michigan’s State Bird, but in the hearts and minds of many state residents it is just that.
+The Kirtland’s Warbler isn’t Michigan’s State Bird, but in the hearts and minds of many state residents, it is just that.
 Once living on the brink of extinction, the Kirtland’s Warbler has taken significant steps toward recovery, though it remains on State and Federal Endangered Species lists.
 A few counties in the northern Lower Peninsula represent its primary nesting area, but in recent years nesting pairs have been recorded in Michigan’s Upper Peninsula, Wisconsin, and Ontario.

 The entrance to Hartwick Pines State Park and the Michigan Forest Visitor Center is located on Hartwick Pines Road (aka M-93) just east of I-75.
-There is an approximate walk of 5 minutes up an inclined walkway to reach the visitor center from the parking lot.
+There is an approximate walk of five minutes up an inclined walkway to reach the visitor center from the parking lot.
 A map and detailed information regarding Hartwick Pines can be found on the Michigan DNR Website.

 Tour duration: 2.5 to 3 hours.